Helping Picky Eaters: The 5 Levels of Food Exposure™ to Build Food Trust

 The 5 Levels of Food Exposure™

-Children learn about foods through books, gardening, sensory exploration, and simple nutritional conversations—without any expectation to eat.
+Children learn about foods through books, gardening, sensory exploration, and simple nutrition conversations.

 Level Two: Social Learning Exposure